Waking up to taking care of your health

 a.
 Seek out someone to share your challenges with who can support you when you are at your most anxious.
 This support network could be in the form of a friend, peer, family member, line manager, or a coach.

 b.
 Don’t hesitate to discuss an issue at work with your line manager or HR.
-All organizations regard their employees’ mental health as a serious matter.
+All organisations regard their employees’ mental health as a serious matter.

 c.
 Seek out a peer support network, perhaps in the form of a Lean In circle or supportive Meetup.